 You need to have baseline data for the learning goal.
 Baseline data is broadly defined in the handbook glossary.
-Baseline data tell you what the focus learner knows or can do (present level of performance) before you begin instruction in the learning segment toward the learning goal.
+Baseline data tell you what the focus learner knows or can do before you begin instruction in the learning segment toward the learning goal.
 As such, they are crucial to show learner progress as well as to justify strategies and supports.
-Supplement any data you have collected yourself by drawing upon your collaborators.
-Baseline data should be directly related to the learning goal and collected prior to planning the learning segment.
+You can collect the data yourself or you can obtain information from teachers who have experience with the focus learner or relevant student records.
+However, baseline data should be directly related to the learning goal and collected prior to planning the learning segment.
 When possible, collect baseline data that will mirror what will be collected in the assessments during the learning segment.
 Baseline data should allow you to describe your focus learner's prior learning experiences, including prerequisite knowledge and skills related to the lesson objectives.
 Academic/functional or academic learning goals should have baseline data in the form of a pretest, performance assessment, or previously completed assignment.